 Do you want to gain subscribers, contact information, book appointments, or sell a product?
 This is your chance.

 Ever notice eBay’s 404 page?
-Their best deals are stationed for you to see and not by accident.
+Their best deals are stationed for you to see in the hopes that you buy.
 Any page you come across on the entire eBay website will show multiple products that you can purchase.
 An error page is no different.

-Every content creator's favorite place to find free to use images, Unsplash, offers visitors a funny video for their 404 pages.
+Every Medium writer’s favorite place to find free to use images, Unsplash, offers visitors with a funny video for their 404 pages.
 It features something different every time.

 The videos have nothing to do with the Unsplash business.
 But each one will leave you laughing out loud.
 Instead of leveraging their products or service, Unsplash is using positive emotions to build a relationship with users and provide an enjoyable experience that makes the brand stand out.